umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/index.md

 ## Content widgets

 There is a wide arrangement of content widgets that you use on your pages.
-Whether you're looking for a simple text field or you want to create a grid with everything from price tables to image galleries.
+Whether you're looking for a standard text field or you want to create a grid with everything from price tables to image galleries.

 More widgets can be created within the Tab and the Grid widgets, and the Grid also contains a long list of additional widgets and options to custimize the page further.